 Generic Name: carvedilol

-Coreg is used in the treatment of left ventricular dysfunction; atrial fibrillation; high blood pressure; heart failure; angina and belongs to the drug class non-cardioselective beta blockers.
+Coreg is used in the treatment of atrial fibrillation; left ventricular dysfunction; high blood pressure; heart failure; angina and belongs to the drug class non-cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
-Coreg 3.125 mg is not subject to the Controlled Substances Act.
+Coreg 3.125 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name:

 - Prescription only

 - C - Risk cannot be ruled out